ricacostt/ricacostt/README.md

 ### :woman_technologist: About Me :
 I am pursuing a new career in tech

-- :rocket: Bootcamper @SchoolofCode 13;
+- :rocket: Bootcamper @SchoolOfCode 13;

 - :surfing_woman: Exploring UI/UX design and accessibility;